 If you are weary of some sleepy form of devotion, probably God is as weary of it as you are. -Frank Laubach

-*If you’d like learn more about different ways to engage God, the online version of this article includes a variety of suggestions, along with a list of resources for further exploration and study.
+*If you’d like learn more about different ways to engage God, below are some suggestions, along with a list of resources for further exploration and study.

 Talk to God out loud.